2211846103/FundRaiser/README.md

 # Pre-Requisites
-- Laragon (If on Windows will install the rest)
+- Laragon (If on Windows will install the rest) or XAMPP
 - Laravel
 - Composer
 - PHP